 Optional panniers system

-Customization opportunities include color choice for paint and upholstery, the upgrade to full motocross suspension components, geometry set up, and the addition of panniers.
+Customization opportunities include paint color and upholstery, the upgrade to full motocross suspension components, geometry set up, and the addition of panniers.